-Outside of the band Bob & Jill spend their time looking after their rescued 4 dogs and 3 cats (guess where the money from the CD sales goes!), maintaining their house and gardens and sleeping.
-Jill also spends many hours over a hot sewing machine making her individually styled stage outfits.
+Outside of the band Bob & Jill spend their time looking after their rescued dogs and cats , maintaining their house and gardens and sleeping.
+Jill also spends many hours over a hot sewing machine making both her & Bob's individually styled stage outfits.

 Jill - vocals and acoustic guitar